Articles on basic care and considerations for new or

 theory is to look at whether or not hedgehogs that are found to have lesions consistent with multifocal leukoencephalopathy

-animals that have "WHS lesions" and animals that do not, it would then also be important to examine the difference in
+animals that have "WHS lesions" and animals that do not, it is important to examine the difference in

 populations that have A) no lesions B) potentially immunosuppressive problems and no WHS lesions C) WHS lesions and

-this manner may lead to new conclusions that cannot be found if the categories are artificially limited and potential intervening
+this way may lead to new conclusions that cannot be found if the categories are artificially limited and potential intervening

 cause of death in many hedgehogs that are found to have "WHS lesions."

-about what is going on.
-I hope that you will continue to ask questions and consult any veterinarian and researcher that you
+about WHS.
+Please continue to ask questions and consult any veterinarian

-know, because the more minds that work together, the more likely we will truly be able to
+good scientific method, the more likely we will truly be able to